wmccrthy/LuauASTExplorer/.changes/30-feat.md

-Add path prop to TreeNode; display on hover
+Add informative tooltip to TreeNodes on hover.
+If node cannot be translated (not directly parseable from AST -> code), display path.
+Otherwise, display corresponding code.